Lecanemab (Leqembi) for early-stage Alzheimer's disease

 Photo of a doctor preparing an infusion

-Lecanemab (trade name Leqembi) has been approved for the treatment of early-stage Alzheimer's disease in the EU since April 2025, but it is not yet available.
-To find out whether this medication is suitable, a precise and special tests are needed first.
+Lecanemab (trade name Leqembi) has been available in Germany since September 2025 for the treatment of early-stage Alzheimer's disease.
+To find out whether someone can have treatment with this medication, an accurate and special tests are needed first.

-The drug lecanemab (trade name: Leqembi) has been approved for the treatment of early-stage Alzheimer's disease in adults who have
+The drug lecanemab (trade name: Leqembi) isn't suitable for everyone who has Alzheimer's disease.
+It is only approved for adults with early-stage Alzheimer's disease who meet all of the following criteria:

-• a mild cognitive impairment (memory and thinking problems) or mild Alzheimer's dementia,
+• They have a mild cognitive impairment (memory and thinking problems) or mild Alzheimer's dementia.

-• certain protein deposits (amyloid plaques) typical of Alzheimer's disease in their brain and
+• Certain protein deposits (amyloid plaques) typical of Alzheimer's disease have been found in their brain.

-• only one copy, or no copies, of a specific version of a gene (ApoE4).
+• They have only one copy, or no copies, of a specific version of a gene (ApoE4).

-This is the case in around 1 out of 100 people with Alzheimer's dementia.
 Lecanemab should only be used if there are more potential benefits than harms.
-Doctors must take great care to identify the right patients here.
+Doctors must take great care to identify the right people here.

 There is a risk of swelling and bleeding in the brain during treatment with lecanemab, so patients have to go for regular check-ups.
 If they don't, the treatment is stopped.